 An effective fuel source must provide two things above all else: consistency and safety.
 Chicks, especially in their first few weeks, cannot regulate their own body temperature.
 They depend entirely on the external heat you provide.
 Fluctuations can cause stress, leading to poor feed conversion, illness, or death.
 Furthermore, fumes and poor air quality from low-grade fuels can cause respiratory diseases, further impacting the health of your flock.

-At R&P Empire, we specialize in providing premium, washed anthracite nuts perfectly suited for brooders and other agricultural heating needs.
+At R&P Mining Solutions, we specialize in providing premium, washed bituminous nuts perfectly suited for brooders and other agricultural heating needs.
 We understand that a reliable supply chain is essential for your planning and operations.
 We are committed to providing the high-grade chicken farming fuel that South African farmers need to protect their livestock and their profits.

 This depends on the size of your coop, the number of birds, the efficiency of your heaters, and the ambient outside temperature.
 We can help you estimate your needs based on your specific operational details to ensure you have a sufficient supply.